Internment of Japanese Americans

 In its 1944 decision Korematsu v.
 United States, the U.S. Supreme Court upheld the constitutionality of the removals under the Due Process Clause of the Fifth Amendment to the United States Constitution.
+Although the Court upheld exclusion under wartime necessity, the decision acknowledged that ancestry based distinctions would ordinarily conflict with constitutional equality principles.
 The Court limited its decision to the validity of the exclusion orders, avoiding the issue of the incarceration of U.S. citizens without due process, but ruled on the same day in Ex parte Endo that a loyal citizen could not be detained, which began their release.
 On December 17, 1944, the exclusion orders were rescinded, and nine of the ten camps were shut down by the end of 1945.
 Japanese Americans were initially barred from U.S. military service, but by 1943, they were allowed to join, with 20,000 serving during the war.
 Over 4,000 students were allowed to leave the camps to attend college.
 Hospitals in the camps recorded 5,981 births and 1,862 deaths during incarceration.